 This Lateran basilica is the Cathedral church of the bishop of Rome who is the pope.

-When Church architect James McCrery visited our diocese in 2014, and Denis McNamara in August 2013, they helped to restore our understanding of the potential of a Catholic church building (if it is truly beautiful) to be a compelling revelation about God.
+When Church architect James McCrery visited our diocese in 2014, he helped to restore our understanding of the potential of a Catholic church building (if it is truly beautiful) to be a compelling revelation about God.
 After each visit, a number of people commented to me that no one had ever taught them this stuff.

 Here is the collect from the Mass of today’s feast: